PlohoyParen/Cpp_doc/Documents/Chapter11_Algorithm_lib.md

 }
 ```

-### Predicates
+### 2. Predicates
-**Predicate** is a function returning a `bool` or an object having a `bool operator()` member (те functor).
+**Predicate** is a *function* returning a `bool` or an object having a `bool operator()` member (те *functor*).
 A unary predicate takes one argument, a binary takes two, and so on.
 Predicate is typically used with algorithms that take input data (individual objects/containers) and a predicate, which is then called on input data to decide on further course of action.
 Almost all STL algorithms have an overloaded version that takes a predicate as last argument.

 If an algorithm takes a Predicate `pred` and an iterator `first`, it should be able to test the object of the type pointed to by the iterator first using the given predicate via a construct like `if(pred(*first)) {...}`.
 However, usualy an algorith will take `begining` and `end` Iterators, and Predicate `pred`, that will be sequentially called on the objects.
 For example:
 ```cpp